Check vehicle requirements

 Compare like with like.
 If your vehicle requires premium or diesel, the cheapest U91 price is not the relevant benchmark.

-Use national and state averages to spot price differences, then search your suburb for current station prices.
+Use national and state averages to spot price differences, then search your suburb for reported station prices.

 Some grades are available at far fewer stations.
 Check the map before planning around LPG, E85 or premium diesel.